Editorial services for authors and institutions

 Academic

-Scholarly books and journal articles in a variety of subject areas, with a focus on history, art history, art conservation, legal and business history, consumer research, and gerontology.
-Clients include professors at Indiana University, University of Georgia School of Law, Harvard Business School, George Washington University, American University’s Kogod School of Business, Dartmouth College’s Tuck School of Business, Boston College’s Carroll School of Management, Texas A&M University, Georgetown University, Colorado State University, Case Western Reserve University, and Mount Saint Mary College.
+Scholarly books and journal articles in a variety of subject areas, with a focus on history, art history, art conservation, history, English, consumer research, and gerontology.
+Clients include professors at Indiana University, University of Nevada, University of Georgia School of Law, Harvard Business School, George Washington University, American University’s Kogod School of Business, Dartmouth College’s Tuck School of Business, Boston College’s Carroll School of Management, Texas A&M University, Georgetown University, Colorado State University, Case Western Reserve University, and Mount Saint Mary College.

 Museums and Art Institutions